rust-lang/rust/src/doc/new-tutorial.md

 # `struct`

 Structures are groupings of types, and are introduced by the `struct` keyword.
 For example, a structure that represents a point on a two dimensional grid is composed of two integers, `x` and `y`.
-Access the types within the `struct` using the name of the structure instance, a dot `.` and the name of the type inside the structure.
-In the following example, `p` is the instance of the `Point` structure and `p.x` and `p.y` are the coordinates, with values 1 and 2 respectively.
+Access the types within the `struct` using the name of the Point object, a dot `.` and the name of the type inside the structure.
+In the following example, `p` is the `Point` object, and `p.x` and `p.y` are the coordinates, with values 1 and 2 respectively.

 ~~~~
 struct Point { x: int, y: int }